 Thomas Lager’s research interest is focused on the topical area of “Management of Innovation and Production in the Process Industries.”
 Please refer to the following section “Academic publications” for previous publications.
-His present on-going research is targeting the three following the areas:
+His present on-going research is targeting the following two areas:

 A platform-based production and product design philosophy for non-assembled products.